-Donald Trump is known for his spontaneous speechifying, for spewing populist rhetoric in boundless stream of consciousness.
-He’s noted for his loose pontifications, meandering demagoguery just redolent with disapproval, innuendo and accusation, rife with malediction, derision and disparagement, tinged by hubris, racism and slander, highlighted in anger, intolerance and turmoil.
+Donald Trump is known for his spontaneous speechifying, for his spewing of populist rhetoric in boundless stream of consciousness.
+He’s also known for his loose pontifications, meandering demagoguery filled with insolence, ridicule and accusation, rife with malediction, derision and disparagement, bristling with hubris, racism and slander, simply festering with anger, intolerance and turmoil.
 For a year now the whole world has borne witness to it.

-Can this speech, a huge if somewhat convenient departure from the rabble-rousing speeches of his sordid past reflect a sudden transformation in Trump’s personal makeup?
+Can this speech, a drastic, opportune departure from the rabble-rousing tirades of his sordid past reflect a sudden transformation in Trump’s personal makeup?
 Has Donald Trump changed?
-Can the mention of regret by an erstwhile impenitent bully for a year’s worth of impudence, untoward antics and unspeakable slurs signal newfound grace, prove belated if no less earnest circumspection and remorse?
+Can a superficial reference to contrition by an erstwhile vicious and impenitent bully as atonement for a solid year of unbridled impudence, untoward antics and unspeakable slurs signal newfound grace, prove earnest if belated circumspection and remorse?
 I don’t see how.

-Trump has taken no jolts to the system quite seismic enough to make the leopard change his spots.
-I’ll wager that the man behind the newly-ordered words is unchanged, unrepentant, uninspired, untouched.
-I think Trump has merely gone underground.
-I think he’s simply opted for the optics, nothing more.
-He’s moved to conceal those ugly spots for the moment, look better groomed, let his image (keyword image) be spun into something better fit for broad consumption under the auspices of a one bolder fist at the helm.
+Trump’s taken no late shocks to the system quite seismic enough to make the leopard change his spots.
+The old boar behind the more refined public speaking thrives unchanged, unrepentant, uninspired, untouched.
+I think Donald Trump has merely gone underground.
+He’s opted for the optics, nothing more.
+He’s chosen to conceal the ugly spots for just a moment.
+He’s decided to appear better groomed, let his questionable image (keyword image) be artificially spun into something better fit for broad consumption under the auspices of a new and ruthless force at the helm.

 A quick image overhaul is not character evolution.
-The turn to sober language is not a change of heart.
-One dignified speech all of a sudden does little to erase a whole year of ignoble sentiment.
-Saying out of the blue whatever comforts the ear can’t conceal the speaker’s proven identity.
+A turn to diplomatic means is not a change of heart.
+Giving one professional speech all of a sudden does little to erase a whole year of ignoble sentiment.
+Tailoring a speech out of the blue to the druthers of true conservative voters can’t conceal the speaker’s proven identity.
 No amount of damage control can mend the tarnished image of a visible, now well-studied Donald Trump.

-Steve Bannon cannot mask sufficiently the brash, haughty, devious and overweening cad whom Donald Trump remains and who, even if he doesn’t quite host the high contagions of ethnic, religious and sexual bias, does court, indulge, dispense and fan the flames of all these grievous wrongs.
+Steve Bannon can’t mask sufficiently the haughty, devious, overweening cad whom Trump remains and who, even if he doesn’t host personally the contagions of ethnic, religious and sexual bias, does to a large extent court, indulge, dispense and fan the flames of all these grievous wrongs.

 Trump fuels that prejudicial anger and intolerance which is tantamount to hatred and violence.
-He does so quite consistently and effectively, not so much with blatant hate mongery as with more subtle weapons like racist rhetoric, divisive solicitation, emboldening innuendo and that omnipresent, inspirational swaggering ascendancy of the outright, dyed-in-the wool supremist.
+He does so quite consistently and effectively, not so much through open hate mongery as through more subtle weaponry like racist rhetoric, divisive solicitation, clear, emboldening innuendo and that omnipresent, inspirational, swaggering ascendancy of the outright, dyed-in-the wool supremist.

-Donald Trump remains the very miscreant he was before his latest speech, the same vicious, vacuous, vituperative vipor, same panderer to bigots, misogynists and xenophobes, identical purveyor of doom, fear and slander that Donald Trump has always been.
+Donald Trump remains the very miscreant he was before his latest speech, the same vicious, vacuous, vituperative vipor, the same panderer to bigots and misogynists, elitists and xenophobes, the identical purveyor of doom, fear and slander that Donald Trump has always been.
 Guaranteed.

 –♦©M. D. Phillips–awincingglare.com